Sazid60/PH-TOUR-MANAGEMENT-FRONTEND/Readme.md

 // This prevents multiple timers from running at once — which would cause the “imbalance” you mentioned (e.g., double countdown speed).
   }, [email, confirmed]);
 ```

+## 37-6 Exploring Token Management Strategies and Choosing the Right Approach
+- After Login We are Getting access token and refresh Token in Response and also getting the tokens in cookies.
+- For token we can use `Authorization Header` or  `Cookie `  As Well, The Secure was is Setting In `Cookie` because in case of `Authorization Header` we must have to store the tokens somewhere (local Storage or session storage) and this is not secure.
+Local storage has security issue and session storage has issues like if we reload the session tokens will be disappeared. we have to send the token using `HTTP ONLY COOKIE` that means the cookies will go to backend only using http request only.

+## 37-7 Accessing Cookies on the Client Side